 Testicular Cancer: Surgery

-Surgery is typically the first treatment for testicular cancer.
+Surgery is often the first treatment for testicular cancer.
 Different kinds of surgery may be done.
 Which type you have depends on the type of testicular cancer, how much it has spread, and other factors.
 You might also need other treatments after surgery.
 These might be chemotherapy or radiation therapy.

 When might surgery be used for testicular cancer?